 Ayurveda, the sister science to yoga, has been practiced since ancient times.
 For those not familiar with Ayurveda, it is one of the worlds oldest holistic healing systems with a focus on healing disease and imbalance by aligning your body with nature.
-One of the first practices prescribed is often Abhyanga.
+One of its gifts of self-care is Ayurvedic massage.
+In fact, one of first practices prescribed is often Abhyanga.
 Abhyanga is a self-massage done by anointing the body with warm oil.
-(2)

 When practiced consistently it can have a very empowering effect on all levels of your being.
 While facilitating healing in the emotional body, this powerful practice also increases the flow of prana or qi throughout the body.
 However, these are just a few of the many amazing benefits of Abhyanga!

 Here are other benefits of Ayurvedic massage:

 - Softens and reinforces the skin as well as helps restore color and vibrancy to the body,

 - Helps regulate sleep patterns,

 - Stimulates internal organs as well as increases circulation,